XenooAZ/Dzk71/README.md

 # Dzk76
 Multi-tool

-Stars the tool , Join the serv : https://discord.gg/JR6YUCaGVK or .gg/dzk71  Open a ticket and ask for the tool
+Stars the tool , Join the serv :.gg/dzk71  Open a ticket and ask for the tool

 This tool is based on education!